JRMeyer/jrmeyer.github.io/_posts/2018-07-02-mozilla-kyrgyz-common-voice.markdown

 ## Introduction

 Mozilla is helping build Kyrgyz voice technology (for free) via its Common Voice project.
-Anyone can go to the Common Voice website and record sentences for the project.
+Anyone can go to the [Common Voice website][en-common] and record sentences for the project.
 We need as many speakers and accents as possible in order to create robust technologies.
 [Donate your voice now.][kyrgyz-common]

 <br/>